 GJEL Accident Attorneys is an experienced eye injury and blindness personal injury law firm.
+If your eye injury occurred on the job, you may still be able to pursue a personal injury claim against a negligent third party, even if you are receiving workers’ compensation benefits.
 We have recovered millions of dollars for clients who have experienced an eye injury due to someone else’s negligence.

 The Most Common Eye Injuries